 Before becoming certified, a good therapy dog must demonstrate proficiency in every skill listed on the AKC Canine Good Citizen test, also known as the CGC test.

-Select an accrediting body and begin preparing your dog to fulfill its particular standards.
+Select an accrediting body and prepare your dog to fulfill its particular standards.
 While passing a therapy dog test isn’t the end of the process, it is a prerequisite before you may try to bring your pet along for therapeutic interactions.

-If you think you would use a little more assistance, you might want to look into enrolling in some formal therapy dog training programs.
+If you need more assistance, consider enrolling in some formal therapy dog training programs.

 Obedience exercises such as sitting quietly, walking on a loose leash, behaving politely with strangers, and socializing with other dogs will be ingrained with the assistance of dog trainers.
-Your pet needs each of these items to become a certified therapy dog eventually.
+Your pet needs these items to eventually become a certified therapy dog.

-You can provide your volunteer services as a certified therapy dog owner after a few accompanied visits.
+You can volunteer as a certified therapy dog owner after a few accompanied visits.

-See where you and your pet partner may spread happiness and optimism to people who are most in need by getting in touch with the hospitals, retirement homes, mental health centers, and community centers in your area.
+See where you and your pet partner may spread happiness and optimism to people most in need by contacting your area’s hospitals, retirement homes, mental health centers, and community centers.

 Your pet can earn more official AKC therapy dog titles as you accrue more visits.

-To obtain a license to handle therapy dogs, you will need to go to certain locations while your pet and you are being observed.
-If your dog can recreate every skill that was assessed in an actual situation, someone from the therapy dog organization that conducted your test will confirm this.
+To obtain a license to handle therapy dogs, you must go to specific locations while your pet and you are being observed.
+If your dog can recreate every skill assessed in an actual situation, someone from the therapy dog organization that conducted your test will confirm this.

 How To Train A Therapy Dog

-Now that you are aware of the certification process for therapy dogs, let’s talk about training your dog to become a therapy dog.
+Now that you know the certification process for therapy dogs, let’s talk about training your dog to become a therapy dog.
 There are two approaches you might take to training a therapy dog.

-A therapy dog can be professionally trained, or you can train it yourself.
-To help you decide which is the better choice for you, we’ll go over the distinctions between the two below.
+A therapy dog can be professionally trained, or you can train yourself.
+To help you decide which is better, we’ll go over the distinctions between the two below.

-Some owners choose to train their dogs alone because hiring a professional therapy dog trainer can be costly.
-For owners who are more self-assured in their training abilities and do not require expert assistance, self-training is an excellent choice.
+Some owners train their dogs alone because hiring a professional therapy dog trainer can be costly.
+Self-training is an excellent choice for owners who are more self-assured in their training abilities and do not require expert assistance.

-Acquiring knowledge of the 10 fundamental commands is a smart starting point if you want to train your dog to train itself.
+Acquiring knowledge of the ten fundamental commands is an intelligent starting point if you want to train your dog to train itself.
 Positive reinforcement techniques are employed in the training of therapy dogs.
 To better prepare your dog for real-world situations, you may also utilize rules for role-playing.

 You can register your therapy dog in professional training classes if you’re not convinced you can teach it yourself.
 By searching for “therapy dog training near me,” you can locate reputable training programs.
 All that matters is that your dog will receive first-rate training from a trustworthy supplier.

-Do your homework on the training organization, study reviews, get advice from facilities that employ therapy dogs and other therapy dog owners, and ask questions before enrolling in any courses.
-Selecting the ideal training program for your dog is important.
+Do your homework on the training organization, study reviews, get advice from facilities that employ therapy dogs and other dog owners, and ask questions before enrolling in any courses.
+Selecting the ideal training program for your dog is essential.

 Where can I take my therapy dog?

-You will eventually learn where your pet feels most comfortable and where you can have the biggest impact.
+You will eventually learn where your pet feels most comfortable and where you can have the most significant impact.
 Nursing homes, hospitals, clinics, and rehabilitation centers are great places for your therapy dog to find a home.

 Medical institutions are a popular destination for therapy dogs.
 Therapy dogs are frequently invited to educational events as well.

-Dogs may form amazing connections with children in early reading programs and other educational settings, assisting them in gaining confidence and reaching significant milestones.
+Dogs may form unique connections with children in early reading programs and other educational settings, assisting them in gaining confidence and reaching significant milestones.
 These days, several airports even provide therapy dog visits.

-If there aren’t any chances in your area for therapy dogs, make your own.
+Make your own if there are no chances in your area for therapy dogs.
 Administrators should be informed of the advantages of canine therapy, which can help with everything from mental illness to chronic pain.

-For kids who are reticent in social situations, have trouble expressing themselves verbally, or show anxiety readily, dogs make wonderful friends.
+Dogs make excellent friends for kids who are reticent in social situations, have trouble expressing themselves verbally, or show anxiety readily.

-Perhaps you’ll be motivated to train other dogs, or you’ll discover that your pet is very remarkable and would make a fantastic service dog.
+You may be motivated to train other dogs or discover that your pet is remarkable and would make a fantastic service dog.
 The satisfaction of serving as a therapy team volunteer is unmatched, no matter what.

 You’ll meet people and dogs that will become lifelong companions and provide a much-needed service to the people in your neighborhood.